Most health conscious folks know sugar cereal is bad. But ALL cereal? Come on…

 - 1/2 cup melted coconut butter or butter (preferably from grass fed cows)

-- 1/2 cup melted coconut oil – Where to find high-quality coconut products
+- 1/2 cup melted coconut oil – where to find coconut oil

 - 1-1/2 cups whole fat yogurt